Mark your calendars

 August 4th, 1962 was a milestone in the Highland Village’s history.
 This day saw years of hard work recognized with the official opening of the museum.
 To mark the occasion an outdoor Scottish concert was held on site featuring traditional music, song and dance.
 This festival, called Highland Village Day was a great success.
 It brought together people of all ages to celebrate and preserve the Scottish Gaelic culture in Nova Scotia.
 Since that first Saturday in ’62 Highland Village Day has been an annual event.
 The first Highland Village Day saw dance competitions, fiddle players, Gaelic singers, step dancers and the Gaelic College Pipe Band take the stage.

 Today Highland Village Day continues to be a favourite summer event showcasing the traditional music, song and dance of Gaelic Nova Scotia much the same way it did back in 1962.
-The stage at the Highland Village has played host to many talented performers.
-In recent years acts such as Great Big Sea, the Barra MacNeils, J.P.
-Cormier, Slainte Math, Carl MacKenzie, the Cottars, and many more have entertained the crowd on the hill.
+The stage at the Highland Village has played host to many talented performers including Great Big Sea, The Barra MacNeils, J.P.
+Cormier, Slainte Math, Carl MacKenzie, The Cottars, and in 2025 we are pleased to welcome Adam Baldwin!